Connect with us

 Wealthy foreign investors are piling into Kenya as they seek to cash in on the country’s booming real estate market, a move that signals better days ahead for the sector.

-Grand Towers Property Fund, a South Africa investment trust, is planning to invest Sh3.5 billion in construction of mixed-use developments in Nairobi.
+Grand Towers Property Fund, a South African investment trust, is planning to invest Sh3.5 billion in the construction of mixed-use developments in Nairobi.

-The property fund, which focuses on retail and mixed-use developments in major African cities, last year said it would put up prime developments such as malls and warehouses with the intention of renting them out to multinational clients.
+The property fund, which focuses on retail and mixed-use developments in major African cities, last year said it would put up prime developments such as malls and warehouses to rent them out to multinational clients.

 The fund is bullish about setting up high-end residential estates to house expatriates who are coming to Nairobi as global firms set up their continental hubs in the Kenyan capital city.